 Too much data can be a lot like drinking from a firehose

-Statistical or analytical usage
+Network traffic monitor for statistical or analytical usage

 Many managed switches give you the ability to export flows without needing a direct connection, allowing you to deploy a single collector to capture the flows.
 The great benefit of this is that it provides a clear view into every ‘flow’ on your network.
 Simply put, you can see the Who, How, Where and When of a transaction in your network, but not the actual payload data (so less actual resources are consumed when looking at the traffic).